act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 #### Passed Example 3

 This `autocomplete` [attribute value][] only has the required token, and is valid for a `textarea` element.
-Missing upper and lower case letters is allwed for `autocomplete` attributes.
+Mixing upper and lower case letters is allowed for `autocomplete` attributes.

 ```html
 <textarea autocomplete="Street-Address"></textarea>